What is the Manukau Harbour Forum

-The Manukau Harbour Forum is a collective comprised of representatives of the nine local boards that border the Manukau Harbour.
+The Manukau Harbour Forum is a collective comprised of representatives of the nine Auckland local boards on the shores of the Manukau Harbour.

 The Manukau Harbour Forum meets six times a year.

 To get in touch, email email@example.com.